rasbt/LLMs-from-scratch/setup/05_accelerator_processors/01_habana_processing_unit/README.md

 2. **SynapseAI SDK**
    The SynapseAI SDK includes the compiler, runtime, and various libraries needed to compile and run models on Gaudi hardware.

+### Note
+If you're using environment with Gaudi HPU instances - this environment probably already have PyTorch version preinstalled (eg. version 2.4.0a0+git74cd574) and this version is optimized for Habana Gaudi processors, so it is important that you do not install another version of PyTorch.
+Hence, in this folder you'll find another `requirements.txt` file that does not include PyTorch.

 ## Getting Started
 1. **Model Configuration**
    The code supports various GPT-2 model sizes: